nayutayuki/BEST-study/Benign_Malignant_Model&Invasive_Carcinoma_in_Situ_Carcinoma_Model/README.md

 EfficientNetV2 is an optimized version, which has smaller parameters than EfficientNet, better parameter efficiency, and faster training speed.
 In this study, EfficientNetV2 was used to develop two binary classification models:

 - **BMM Model:** Distinguishes benign and malignant lesions.
-- **ICM Model:** Distinguishes invasive carcinoma from carcinoma in situ.
+- **ICM Model:** Distinguishes invasive carcinoma from ductal carcinoma in situ.

 The training process for both models is the same.
 Breast ultrasound images were obtained from 5 hospitals, using a total of 2,792 ultrasound images for BMM (1,043 benign and 1,749 malignant) and 1,749 malignant ultrasound images for ICM (394 ductal carcinoma in situ and 1,355 invasive carcinoma).
-The data was divided into training, optimization, and test sets in a ratio of 7:2:1.
+The data was divided into training, validation, and test sets in a ratio of 7:2:1.
 Images were preprocessed into 3×299×299, and data augmentation was performed.

 The training process was 300 epochs, with a learning rate of 0.001, a weight decay rate of 0.0005, and a small batch size of 8.
 Dropout was applied to the last fully connected layer of the second subnet, and the drop probability was set to 0.5 to alleviate overfitting.